Our staff

 Lorna is a mum to three children and she enjoys taking them on adventures around Aotearoa.
 Her other interests include architecture, film, educational research and science-fiction.

-She has been passionate about sport her whole life and has represented the North Island in Nationals for athletics, played in the premier grade for netball and represented the University of Auckland in basketball.
-She has two school-aged children who also keen on their sports and are the reason she is working part time.
+She has been passionate about sport her whole life and has represented the North Island in National for athletics, played premier grade netball and represented University of Auckland in basketball.
+She has two very sporty children in college who play for their first eleven teams in their respective sports.

 Rachel is keen to give all children a solid skill base so they can enjoy being in any team or pursuing any individual sport to enable them to have a healthy lifestyle.
 She has been teaching since 1999.